Godot-Languages-Support/godot-lang-support/README.md

 Godot Engine and its modules are developed in C++.
 For info on those, please start with the official docs for [contributing to the engine](https://docs.godotengine.org/en/stable/community/contributing/index.html) and [understanding engine development](https://docs.godotengine.org/en/stable/development/cpp/index.html).

 In contrast, the languages provided here are for programming the game logic (often called scripting).
 There are different methods for extending the engine and granting additional language support:

-- **Modules:** Maintainers/Developers define custom implementations of Godot's `Script`, `ScriptInstance`, and `ScriptLanguage` types in a module.
+- **Modules:** maintainers/Developers define custom implementations of Godot's `Script`, `ScriptInstance`, and `ScriptLanguage` types in a module.
 Users add the module to the engine source code and compile the engine themselves (or a developer may provide precompiled binaries).

 - **GDExtension:** This is the official, new way to implement plugins for Godot 4.
 One of the limitations here is that it won't support the Nintendo Switch.
 It has the benefit that it does not need to be compiled into the engine, and gives more control over it.

+## Licensing note

+The Godot Engine and its individual forks are licensed by their respective maintainers.
+Relevant licensing information is available on their website or on public source code mirrors.

 ## 🌐 Other Useful links